spetsnaz84/spark-cassandra-connector/doc/5_saving.md

      - `partition` (default): a batch may contain only statements for rows sharing the same partition key value
   - `spark.cassandra.output.batch.buffer.size`: how many batches per single Spark task can be stored in memory before sending to Cassandra; default 1000
   - `spark.cassandra.output.concurrent.writes`: maximum number of batches executed in parallel by a single Spark task; defaults to 5
-  - `spark.cassandra.output.consistency.level`: consistency level for writing; defaults to LOCAL_ONE.
+  - `spark.cassandra.output.consistency.level`: consistency level for writing; defaults to LOCAL_QUORUM.
   - `spark.cassandra.output.throughput_mb_per_sec`: (Floating points allowed) maximum write throughput allowed per single core in MB/s limit this on long (+8 hour) runs to 70% of your max throughput as seen on a smaller job for stability